11. Page Templates (and Uses)

 arrow pointing to template drop down menu in red

-Outside of the Homepage and Splash page, every other page on your site can be saved as drafts (before publishing) and can be constructed based upon a particular template created by the RED team.
+Outside of the Homepage and Splash page, every other page on your site can be saved as drafts (before publishing) and can be constructed based upon a particular template created by the Red team.

-There are 8 different types of page templates in RED.
+There are 8 different types of page templates in Red.

 1. Landing Page